Spectral order for contact manifolds with convex boundary

 \begin{thm} If a contact $3$-manifold $(M,\xi)$ with convex boundary has Giroux $2\pi$-torsion, then

 \end{thm}

-The inequality $\AT \le 1$ was shown in the closed case by Latschev and Wendl~\cite[Theorem~2]{key-11} via symplectic field theory, and conjectured in the Heegaard Floer setting in the closed case by Kutluhan et al.~\cite[Question~6.3]{key-14}.
-More generally, they asked whether the presence of planar $k$-torsion (see~\cite[Section~3.1]{key-11} for a definition) implies that the order of the algebraic torsion is at most~$k$.
+The inequality $\mathit{AT} \le 1$ was shown in the closed case by Latschev and Wendl~\cite[Theorem~2]{key-11} via symplectic field theory, and conjectured in the Heegaard Floer setting in the closed case by Kutluhan et al.~\cite[Question~6.3]{key-14}.
+More generally, they asked whether the presence of planar $k$-torsion (see~\cite[Section~3.1]{key-11} for a definition) implies that the spectral order is at most~$k$.